XeniaTsomp/ModelChecking/README.md

 Otherwise, if the ONU has upstream traffic in its queue, it sends a nack message and remains active until a new sleep message is sent by the OLT.

 ### MITM attack on the message exchange of the energy-efficient mechanism:
-The attacker intervens to the message exchange of the energy-efficient mechanism, intercepts the OLT's sleep requests and replies to the OLT with a nack message for each requests.
+The attacker intervens to the message exchange of the energy-efficient mechanism, intercepts the OLT's sleep requests and replies to the OLT with a nack message for each request.
 Hence, the ONU remains active though its queue is empty.

 ### Properties specification:
 A number of properties are implemented to the model to derive the quantitative results in the epon.pctl file.